-- have constant access to medical images
+- Have constant access to medical images

-To make the most of the PACS functionality within a medical organization, PACS needs to be integrated with other electronic systems.
+To make the most of its functionality within a medical organization, PACS needs to be integrated with other electronic systems.
 Integration can be set through an API or via an interface that will interconnect all systems.
 The latter needs to be developed from scratch.